 Removal of officers

-An Officer shall be removed as an Officer by resolution of the Executive Committee or the Society where in the opinion of the Executive Committee or the Society —
+An Officer shall be removed as an Officer by resolution of the Board or the Society where in the opinion of the Board or the Society —

-The Officer elected to the Executive Committee has been absent from 3 Executive Committee meetings without leave of absence from the Executive Committee.
+The Officer elected to the Board has been absent from 3 Board meetings without leave of absence from the Board.

 The Officer has brought the Society into disrepute.